Swedemon/MzFightReporter/README.md

 ### Outgoing CC's
 Elite Insights provides a data point called appliedCrowdControl which indicates a total count of hard CC's.
 A hard CC is when an enemy endures a temporary full loss of control having only a stun break to resolve early.
 - **Ranking Formula**: HardCC (x10) + SoftCC + Immob (x5) + Interrupts (x5)
-- Hard CC's includes: launch, knockback, knockdown, pull, sink, float, stun, fear, taunt
+- Hard CC includes: launch, knockback, knockdown, pull, sink, float, stun, fear, taunt
-- Soft CC's includes: daze, chill, cripple, slow, blind, weakness
+- Soft CC includes: daze, chill, cripple, slow, blind, weakness
-- Immobs can be considered a Soft CC but due to it's impact this attribute is separate.
+- Immobs can be considered a Soft CC but due to it's raised impact this attribute is separated.
-- Daze could be considered a Hard CC however ArcDps restricts Hard CC as a 'full loss of control'.
+- Daze could be considered a Hard CC however ArcDps restricts Hard CC as a 'full loss of control' and I have moved into Soft CC.
 ### Limitations
 Some data points are not provided due to a limitation in the game, arcdps or EI.
 - **Healing**:  Only players using the Heal Addon on their side with Live Sharing enabled will be represented.